Russian Blue Cat Teas Passage

 Q: How long do Russian Blues live?

-A: With proper care, Russian Blues can live for 13-15 years, sometimes even longer.
+A: With proper care, Russian Blues can live for 13-15 years, sometimes even longer And that's really what it comes down to..

 Q: How much does a Russian Blue kitten cost?